Self-supervised ECG Representation Learning for Emotion Recognition

 \subsubsection{DREAMER}

 The DREAMER dataset \cite{dreamer_dataset} was collected from $23$ participants while they were presented with audio and video stimuli in the form of movie clips in order to elicit emotional reactions.
 A total of $18$ video clips were shown, inducing $9$ different emotions namely amusement, excitement, happiness, calmness, anger, disgust, fear, sadness, and surprise.
 Each clip was $60$ seconds long.
 In addition, neutral clips were shown before each session to help subjects return to a neutral emotional state.
 ECG signals were collected using shimmer sensors \cite{shimmer} at a sampling rate of $256$ Hz.
 Subjective experience of arousal and valence scores were collected using self-assessment manikins \cite{bradley1994measuring}.
-Both arousal and valence scores were recorded on a scale of $1$ to $5$, ranging from uninterested/bored to excited/alert for arousal and unpleasant/stressed to happy/elated for valence.
+At the end of each session, both arousal and valence scores were recorded for the entire session on a scale of $1$ to $5$, ranging from uninterested/bored to excited/alert for arousal and unpleasant/stressed to happy/elated for valence.